Arizona Cardinals vs. Detroit Lions NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Detroit has played 13 games, with eight wins against the spread.

-- The Lions have been underdogs by 13.5 points or more once this year and covered the spread.
+- The Lions have always covered the spread this season when underdogs by 12.5 points or more.

-- Detroit has hit the over in 38.5% of its opportunities this year (five times in 13 games with a set point total).
+- Detroit's games this season have eclipsed the over/under in 38.5% of its opportunities (five times in 13 games with a set point total).

-- The Lions have 18 giveaways this season, while the Cardinals have 23 takeaways.
+- This year the Lions have 18 turnovers, five fewer than the Cardinals have takeaways (23).

 Home and road insights

-- Detroit has gone over the total in three of six home games this season.
+- In six home games this season, Detroit has gone over the total three times.

-- Arizona is 7-0 against the spread, and 7-0 overall, in away games.
+- Arizona is unbeaten against the spread, and 7-0 overall, away from home.

 - This season, Cardinals away games average 48.6 points, 1.1 more than this matchup's over/under (47.5).